A study of the relativistic corrections to polarized tritium $\beta$-decay: Expansion in the small parameters

+As anticipated, the angular dependence due to the initial polarization vanishes in the non-relativistic limit, $Q \sim p_e \to 0$.

 Before computing the decay rate and its leading corrections, we briefly comment about the expansion presented in~\cite{Simkovic:2007yi}.
 There, in order to estimate the relative sizes of the various terms, it is set $M_f=M_i$.
 However, this equality holds true only at lowest order, and receives corrections already at order $m_e/M_i$.
 Because of this, the scalings reported in Eq.~(28) of~\cite{Simkovic:2007yi} lead to an \emph{overestimate} of the corrections (in all cases but one).
 In fact, when one keeps track of the fact that $M_i \neq M_f$, additional cancellations happen, reducing the size of the correction.
-We have verified that, starting from the full expressions reported in Appendix~\ref{app:full}, the correct estimates are those in Eqs.~\eqref{eq:scalings}.
 Moreover, we report the presence of a wrong sign in the expression of $\mathcal{W}_{AA,VV,AV}$, given in Eq.
 (29) of~\cite{Simkovic:2007yi}, for the first term in the parentheses proportional to $(g_V +g_A)^2$.
-The correct expression is given in Appendix~\ref{app:full}.